Causality is rare: some topological properties of causal quantum channels: Banach and operator spaces

-where the infinitum is understood as over all possible decompositions.
+where the infimum is understood as over all possible decompositions.
 In order to capture the completely bounded structure instead, we require the notion of operator spaces.
-An alternative view point is motivated by noting the following equivalent form of the norm
+An alternative viewpoint is motivated by noting the following equivalent form of the norm

 The norm required to instead pick out the completely bounded maps should satisfy

 where $||\phi||_{cb}$ is defined by the induced map $\mathfrak{A}\rightarrow \mathfrak{B}$.
 Looking over Eqs \eqref{eq:inf_b} to \eqref{eq:sup_cb}, it should not be too surprising that the definition of $||\cdot||_\wedge$ involves the matrix norms $M_p(\mathfrak{A}), M_q(\mathfrak{B}_*)$.
 With this motivation, we introduce operator spaces.